elunna/recipes/entres/halibut with citrus-ginger glaze.md

 1/2 cup apple cider
 Grated zest and juice of 2 lemons
 Juice of 1 orange
-1/2 tablespoon grated fresh ginger
+1/2 tbsp grated fresh ginger
-(or 1/2 teaspoon ground ginger)
+(or 1/2 tsp ground ginger)

 ### FOR THE FISH
-3 tablespoons cooking fat
+3 tbsp cooking fat
-2 halibut fillets (5 ounces each)
+2 halibut fillets (5 oz each)
-1 teaspoon salt
+1 tsp salt
-1/2 teaspoon black pepper
+1/2 tsp black pepper

 ## Instructions
 1. PREHEAT the oven to 400°F.
-2. FOR THE GLAZE: Cook the apple cider in a small saucepan over medium-high heat until reduced to about 1 tablespoon, 4 to 6 minutes.
+2. FOR THE GLAZE: Cook the apple cider in a small saucepan over medium-high heat until reduced to about 1 tbsp, 4 to 6 minutes.
 Add the lemon juice, orange juice, and ginger and cook until reduced by half, 3 to 5 minutes.
 Remove the pan from the heat and add the lemon zest.
 Set aside.
-3. FOR THE FISH: Heat 2 tablespoons of the cooking fat in a large skillet over high heat, swirling to coat the bottom of the pan.
+3. FOR THE FISH: Heat 2 tbsp of the cooking fat in a large skillet over high heat, swirling to coat the bottom of the pan.
 While the fat is heating, season the halibut with the salt and pepper.
 When the fat is hot, place the fish top- side-down in the pan and sear for 2 to 3 minutes.
-While the fish is searing, melt the remaining 1 tablespoon cooking fat (if necessary), line a baking sheet with parchment paper, and brush half of the fat on the paper.
+While the fish is searing, melt the remaining 1 tbsp cooking fat (if necessary), line a baking sheet with parchment paper, and brush half of the fat on the paper.
 4. REMOVE the halibut from the pan and transfer seared-